dawnduan/machine-learning-and-data-mining-winter-17/P04-reinforcement-learning-with-policy-gradients/README.md

-\section{Part 1}
+Part 1
 The pseudocode on p.
-271 of Sutton & Barto is as follows: \\
+271 of Sutton & Barto is as follows:
 \includegraphics[scale=0.75]{p1_pesudo.png}\\

-\\
-The precise explanation of why the code corresponds to the pseudocode is as follows.\\
+The precise explanation of why the code corresponds to the pseudocode is as follows.
 \begin{enumerate}
     \item \textbf{Declare all the input variables, i.e. the policy variable $\pi$, action variable $a$, state variable $s$.}
     \\